FUTURE INSTITUTE OF TECHNOLOGY

 Prerequisite: Tran 201; Port 201; Span 201.

-Prerequisite: Eng 201, 202; Tran 201; Concentrates on the use of technology in the translation field and also on preparing interpretors for work in different settings.
+Prerequisite: Eng 201, 202; Tran 201; Concentrates on the use of technology in the translation field and also on preparing interpreters for work in different settings.

 Prerequisite: Eng 201, 202; Tran 201; Translation of English movie and TV programs.